 Promoting British Values

-The Rule of Law
+The Rule of Law:

-Tolerance of Different Faiths and Beliefs
+Tolerance of those of Different Faiths and Beliefs:

 Tunstall CEP school is diverse.
 We actively promote diversity through our teaching and celebration of different faiths and cultures.
 As a Christian school we believe that we are all ‘equally different’.
 Working collaboratively, we stand in strength and complement one another.
 We believe in ‘growth mind set’ and that every child from any faith, culture or background should be nurtured and educated with aspirational, ‘no boundaries’ targets and goals.